wessenstam/gts2021-prep/phase2/phase2.rst

 Visual Code
 -----------

-As we have Visual Code already installed and added extension, we are going to use it.
+As we have Visual Code already installed and added extensions, we are going to use it.

 #.
 Start Visual Code (VC) in your Windows Tools VM or on your laptop
 #.
 Click in VC on **View -> Command Palette...**